HOW EFFICIENT ARE HYDROGEN AIRCRAFT, REALLY?

 Warmly welcomed by Stéphanie Lavigne, General Manager of TBS Education, and Laurent Joly, Director of ISA, participants had the opportunity to engage in open discussions with the speakers after each presentation and during the concluding roundtable.

-A sincere thank you to Nicolas Bonne (Climaviation), Céline Demouge (DGAC-DSNA), Catherine Mackay (Airbus), Antoine Joulia (ONERA), Valérie Guénon (Safran), Christophe Peiron (Air France), Chris Deseure (Thalès), Jérôme du Boucher (Transport & Environnement) et Philippe Mattéi (Airbus) for sharing their expertise and insightful perspectives on contrail mitigation strategies.
+This workshop featured presentations by Nicolas Bonne (Climaviation), Céline Demouge (DGAC-DSNA), Catherine Mackay (Airbus), Antoine Joulia (ONERA), Valérie Guénon (Safran) and brought together Christophe Peiron (Air France), Chris Deseure (Thalès), Jérôme du Boucher (Transport & Environnement) et Philippe Mattéi (Airbus) for a round-table discussion led by Nicolas Gourdain.

 Based on rational and in-depth dialogue between researchers and industry players, ISA continues its mission of fostering interdisciplinary research that reflects the realities of aviation.